sf-wdi-25/notes/week-07-rails/day-01-SQL-associations/dusk-migrations-associations/README.md

 > Note: prefer datetime unless you have a specific reason to use one of the others.
 ActiveRecord has extra tools for datetime

+## Other commands

+* `rake db:schema:load` - setup the database structure using schema.rb (may be faster when you have hundreds of migrations)
+* `rake db:setup` - similar to `rake db:create db:migrate db:seed`
+* rake db:drop - destroy the database (if you run this in production you're FIRED!)

 # Relationships